Can’t Carry A Tune In A Bucket?

 Step 10 Occasionally review the procedure with the subject over the next 6 months.

-There are not many common things that are more embarrassing to a person as when others make fun of you for singing “off-key.”
-Now, you can grin ear to ear, because you’ll never have those awkward, uncomfortable moments ever again.
+There are not many common things more embarrassing to a person as when others make fun of them for singing “off-key.”
+Now, they’ll grin ear to ear, because they can sing in tune.
+They’ll never have endure those awkward, uncomfortable stares ever again.

-It doesn’t matter whether more people will sing in your choir or not.
-You can now just help people!
-I encourage you to use The Edward Method of solving the problem and helping those in need.
+It doesn’t matter whether more people will sing in a choir or not.
+It can now be used just to help anyone sing in tune!
+I encourage the use of The Edwards Method of solving the problem and helping those in need.
 As Zig Ziglar says in See You At The Top, “You can get everything in life you want, if you help enough other people get what they want.”
+You are now empowered to help others sing in tune!